northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 Our vision of Wellington emphasizes universal accessibility, improving the experience and access on the street for everyone.
 The public consultation we've been granted will be an opportunity to prioritize vulnerable road users and re-imagine our infrastructure for inclusivity and accessibility.

 Currently, the street has a number of accessibility obstacles.
-A permanent transformation could include repaving and [raising the street](https://hudsoncountyview.com/n-j-group-names-jersey-citys-newark-ave-pedestrian-plaza-municipal-project-of-the-year/#:~:text=raised%20the%20existing%20roadway%20to%20meet%20the%20new%20trench%20drainage%20system%2C%20which%20also%20provides%20curb%2Dless%20ADA%20accessibility%20to%20the%20plaza.) as a flat surface from edge to edge.
-These types of transformations serve as an opportunity to ensure entrances to storefronts are level with the street.
+A permanent transformation could include repaving and [raising the street](https://hudsoncountyview.com/n-j-group-names-jersey-citys-newark-ave-pedestrian-plaza-municipal-project-of-the-year/#:~:text=raised%20the%20existing%20roadway%20to%20meet%20the%20new%20trench%20drainage%20system%2C%20which%20also%20provides%20curb%2Dless%20ADA%20accessibility%20to%20the%20plaza.) as a flat surface from edge to edge, ensuring entrances to storefronts are level with the street.
 Elimating the boundary between the existing sidewalk and road would allow for greater flexibility when allocating street space for activities, commerce, and mobility.

 <figure>
   <img src="/img/q-and-a/business-stairs.jpg" alt="Two steps leading to the front door of a grocery store on Wellington" />